Computer Science Course Outline

 Teaching is provided through lectures, practical classes and supervisions.
 In Year 1, you can typically expect 20 hours of teaching every week, including up to 12 lectures and practical classes.

 Assessment is by three-hour examinations taken in the final term each year.
-Practical work is also assessed, and is equal to one written paper in the second and third years.
-You submit a 12,000 word dissertation on your third-year project.
+Practical work is also assessed in the second and third years, and you submit a 12,000 word dissertation on your third-year project.

 Year 1 (Part IA)